 96% of the land use within VLAWMO is urban, with a small agricultural area at the northern end.
 Because the urban landscape heavily changes the flow, drainage, and evaporation of the water cycle, our challenge is to create harmony between the two.
 Understanding how watersheds and wetlands work can help us live, work, and play in ways that benefit the water cycle.

 Regions with shallow lakes and wetlands also coincide with shallow groundwater, also known as the water table.
 In transitionary regions such as central Minnesota and the Twin Cities (see diagram below), the water table is subject to dynamic changes depending on rainfall.
 Soils in our region respond to this ebb and flow of water, retaining its ability to act like a sponge.
 When exposed to saturation for long periods, soils become hydric and change their chemical composition.
 Even after decades of being dry, hydric soils will retain water rather than drain it when re-exposed to a high water table.
-With the complex, dynamic nature of wetland areas come the complexities of living with wetlands.
-Because concrete boundaries are difficult in transitional regions, buffers are a natural and helpful way to separate wetland and upland areas.
-Plants within a buffer help uptake the excess water in the soil, as well as gives space for flexibility and adaptability to changes in the water table.
+With the complex, dynamic nature of wetlands, it can be difficult to establish clear-cut boundaries around them.
+Buffers are a natural and helpful way to separate wetland and upland areas.
+Plants within a buffer help uptake the excess water in the soil, and provide space for flexibility and adaptability to changes in the water table.

 As surface runoff and storm systems direct water into our shallow lakes, there is a continual struggle for balance.
 In a healthy state, shallow lakes are abundant with fish, birds, and vegetation.
 With too much sediment and nutrients, they quickly become dominated by algae and limit the potential for other organisms.
 This murky water is known as a turbid state, and raises the risk for our long-term water resources.
 When a lake flips into this state, it's very difficult to turn it back to a clean water state.
 Unfortunately, an estimated 40% of Minnesota's water bodies are listed as "impaired", in a degraded or turbid state.